Applications we use – our favorite tools (update 2021)

 We are a distributed team and work most of the time remote.
 Therefore a good communication tool is a must.

-- Hubspot – our new CRM, contact center and emai marketing tool (new)
+- Hubspot – our CRM, contact center, and email marketing tool

 For different tasks our development and marketing often use this small web-based applications.